Diocese of Hamar: History

-The Roman Catholic Diocese of Hamar was formed in the year 1152 when it was separated from the Roman Catholic Diocese of Christiania.
+The Roman Catholic Diocese of Hamar was formed in the year 1152 when it was separated from the Diocese of Oslo.
 At the time of the Protestant Reformation in Norway in 1536, the archbishop and the bishops were removed and the Diocese of Hamar once again came under the Diocese of Christiania within the new Lutheran Church of Norway.
 Mogens Lauritsson was the last Roman Catholic bishop of the Ancient Diocese of Hamar.

-In 1864, the Lutheran Diocese of Hamar was established when it was separated from the Diocese of Christiania.
+In 1864, the Lutheran Diocese of Hamar was established when it was separated from the Diocese of Christiania (Christiania was the name of Oslo between 1624 and 1924).
 Halvor Olsen Folkestad was the first bishop of this new Diocese of Hamar.
 Hamar Cathedral was consecrated on 15 December 1866 and it was established as the seat of the new Diocese of Hamar.
 On 1 January 2022, the churches in Jevnaker Municipality were transferred to the Ringerike prosti in the Diocese of Tunsberg.

 In 2007, all the parishes in Ringsaker Municipality were transferred out of the Hamar domprosti and into the newly created Ringsaker prosti that was based in Moelv at Ringsaker Church.
 On 1 January 2025, the Ringsaker prosti was merged (back) into the Hamar domprosti once again.